What Is Enzyme Toothpaste and Why Do Coffee and Wine Drinkers in the UK Swear By It?

 Besides the pigmentation, acidity is very important.
 The average pH value of the coffee is around 4.5-5.0, while red wine, with a pH between 3.0 and 3.5, falls below the critical demineralisation threshold of enamel (approximately pH 5.5), meaning repeated exposure can temporarily soften the enamel surface.

 Frequent exposure to acidic drinks briefly softens enamel, and when brushing is done during this period of softening, especially with abrasive kinds of toothpaste, the erosion of enamel is hastened; thus, sensitivity increases and stains more easily embed.
+Understanding how environmental triggers affect your mouth highlights the critical nature of tracking oral chemistry; reading deeper into why choosing a ph-balancing toothpaste helps you buffer these dietary acids before they cause permanent micro-abrasions.

 For this reason, the NHS clearly advises the avoidance of brushing aggressively immediately after acidic foods or drinks.